Screening Is Enough: Model Architecture

+In implementation, the denominator in each unit-length normalization is clipped from below by a small positive constant for numerical stability.
+Normalizing queries and keys bounds query--key similarities in $[-1,1]$, making thresholding well-defined.
+Normalizing values prevents large value norms from dominating aggregation~\cite{kobayashi2020attention,guo2024attention}.

-\paragraph{Minimal positional encoding.} To incorporate positional information, we introduce \emph{minimal positional encoding} (MiPE), a RoPE-like rotation~\cite{su2024roformer} applied only to the first two coordinates of queries and keys, and activated only when the learned screening window is sufficiently small, where the rotation angle is adaptively controlled by the learned window parameter $w$.
-For a vector $\bm{z}_i \in \mathbb{R}^{1\times d_\text{K}}$ at position $i$, MiPE is defined as
+Before computing similarity, we apply minimal positional encoding (MiPE; see \cref{fig:mipe}) to $\bar{\bm{q}}_i$ and $\bar{\bm{k}}_i$.
+MiPE is a RoPE-like rotation~\cite{su2024roformer} applied only to the first two dimensions, with a rotation angle modulated by the learned screening window $w$.
+For position $i$, MiPE rotates by angle